E-xyza/Exonerate/bench/reports/gpt-bench.md

 ## Methodology

-To test this question, the following prompt was generated against ~> 250 JSONSchemas provided as a part of the JSONSchema engine validation suite (website).
+To test this question, the following prompt was generated against ~> 250 JSONSchemas provided as a part of the JSONSchema engine validation suite (https://github.com/json-schema-org/JSON-Schema-Test-Suite).
 Each of these was injected into the following templated query and GPT3.5 and GPT4 were asked to provide a response.

 ````
 Hi, ChatGPT!
 I would love your help writing an Elixir public function `validate/1`, which takes